ymohamedahmed/mortimer/README.md

 * [Positional evaluation](https://chessprogramming.wikispaces.com/Simplified+evaluation+function)

 ## Usage
 A jar is included and can be downloaded [here](https://github.com/ymohamedahmed/mortimer/raw/bitboard/morty.jar).
-Alternatively the repo can be cloned and then the code executed as follows:
+Alternatively the repo can be cloned and then the code executed as follows (requires JUnit to be compiled):
 ```
 git clone https://github.com/ymohamedahmed/mortimer.git
 cd mortimer/src/